ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## query_cache_tag {#query-cache-tag}

-An arbitrary string to separate entries in the [query cache](../query-cache.md).
+A string which acts as a label for [query cache](../query-cache.md) entries.
-Queries with different values of this setting are considered different.
+The same queries with different tags are considered different by the query cache.

 Possible values:

-- string: name of query cache tag
+- Any string

-Default value: `''`.
+Default value: `''`

 ## query_cache_max_size_in_bytes {#query-cache-max-size-in-bytes}